nicholastoddbell/DotNET-CSharp-TicTacToe/README.txt

 ** A special thanks to my wife for supporting UAT efforts **

 How to run: Visit my GitHubPage at https://nicholastoddbell.github.io/DotNET-CSharp-TicTacToe/publish.htm.
-Select launch > open and then have fun playing Tic-Tac-Toe with a friend using the mouse to click on the gameboard location you would like to claim.
+Select launch > open > install > (sometimes) run and then have fun playing Tic-Tac-Toe with a friend using the mouse to click on the gameboard location you would like to claim.

 Have fun!